RolandMarton/Python_Help_Techniques/README.md

 39) Change a letter in a string - 2 ways
 40) Difference between sort() and sorted()
 41) Bubblesort algorithm
+42) How to make dict out of tuples and backward

 #################################################################################